keidsiri/capstoneProject-planing/README.md

 3.30 : Watching Next.js full course for beginners https://www.youtube.com/watch?v=1WmNXEVia8I
 3.45 : Have meeting for career service
 4.15 : Continue watching Next.js tutorial
+5.30 : pause at "Setting up dynamic routes with [slug].js" need to come back on this.